Steve Bannon, former Trump adviser, charged with money laundering in border wall scheme | Politics

 Steve Bannon, the longtime ally and onetime top strategist to former U.S. President Donald Trump, has been indicted on money laundering and conspiracy for allegedly deceiving donors to an effort to help Trump build a wall along the U.S.-Mexico border.
 Bannon, 68, was charged in an indictment made public on Thursday with two counts of money laundering, three counts of conspiracy and one count of scheming to defraud.

-The case arose from what prosecutors have described as a private $25 million fundraising drive, known as "We Build the Wall," for the former Republican president's signature wall.
+Prosecutors accused Bannon of defrauding donors who contributed more than $15 million to a private fundraising drive, known as "We Build the Wall," for the former Republican president's signature wall.
 According to the indictment, Bannon promised donors that all their money would go toward the wall, but concealed his role in diverting hundreds of thousands of dollars to the drive's chief executive, who had promised to take no salary.

-Bannon pleaded not guilty in that case, which ended in January 2021 when Trump pardoned him in the final hours of his presidency.
+Thursday's indictment concerns some of the conduct underlying an August 2020 federal prosecution of Bannon, Kolfage and two other men.
+Bannon pleaded not guilty in that case, which ended abruptly in January 2021 when Trump pardoned him in the final hours of his presidency.

 Presidential pardons do not prohibit state prosecutions.
-"Stephen Bannon acted as the architect of a multi-million dollar scheme to defraud thousands of donors across the country," Manhattan District Attorney Alvin Bragg said in a statement.
-"It is a crime to turn a profit by lying to donors, and in New York, you will be held accountable."
+"In New York, we have zero tolerance for corruption," James said.
+"There cannot be one set of rules for everyday Americans and another set of rules for the wealthy and powerful."

-The office of New York Attorney General Letitia James worked with Bragg's office on the probe.
-James and Bragg are Democrats who have also been investigating Trump and his businesses.
+James and Bragg, both Democrats, have also been investigating Trump and his businesses.
 "On the very day the mayor of this city has a delegation down on the border, they're persecuting people here (for trying to) stop them at the border," Bannon said outside Bragg's office, alluding to a recent trip by city officials to Texas.

+He could face up to 15 years in prison if convicted of money laundering, the most serious charge.
+David Schoen, a lawyer for Bannon, did not immediately respond to a request for comment.

-PROBES TIED TO TRUMP Thursday's indictment includes several communications from 2019 involving Bannon, Kolfage and Andrew Badolato, who also pleaded guilty in April in the federal case.
+PROBES TIED TO TRUMP Thursday's indictment includes several communications from 2019 involving Bannon, Kolfage and Andrew Badolato, who also pleaded guilty in April in the federal case, where prosecutors estimated a $25 million size for the fundraising drive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)